PhonePe/drove-orchestrator/docs/docs/index.md

 * Ensures the required (specified) number of containers will always be present in the cluster.
 It will detect **failures** across the cluster and bring containers up/down to maintain the required instance count.
 * Provides **endpoint** information to be consumed by routers like drove-gateway+nginx/traefik, etc., to expose containers over vhost.
 * Supports short-lived container-based **tasks**.
 This helps folks build newer systems that can spin up containers as needed on the cluster.
 (See [epoch](https://github.com/PhonePe/epoch)).
+* Supports **local services** for executor-wide infrastructure workloads such as metric collectors, DNS resolvers, and node agents.
 * Provides functionality for real-time **log streaming and log download** for all instances.
 * Log generation is handled by Drove in a file layout suitable for existing log shipping mechanisms as well as for streaming to rsyslog servers (if needed).
 * Provides a functional read-only web-based console for checking cluster, application, task, and instance states, log streaming, etc.